-A revovling loan is a credit line that you can access and pay back as needed.
+A revolving loan is a credit line that you can access and pay back as needed, and the interest is based on the amount you use.
 A lender grants you a loan up to a limit, $100,000 for example.
 If you need $10,000, you will write a check or request a transfer into your checking account, leaving you $90,000 available.
 If you pay back half of the amount borrowed, your credit limit will be increased to $95,000.
-The interest is based on the amount you use.

 Interest accrues every day based on the interest rate and the outstanding principal balance of the loan.
 Say, for example, you borrow $10,000 on January 1st, pay back $5,000 on the 5th and another $5,000 on the 10th.
 Interest will accrue on $10,000 from the 1st to the 5th and $5,000 from the 6th to the 10th.
 Once the balance is paid to $0, interest stops accruing.

 Exploring Loan Interest Rates